Akropolis - REKT

 A modern day King Xerses has razed the Akropolis once more, stealing $2,000,000 DAI via a combination of flash loans and re-entrancy.

 At first, the Akropolis admins tried to claim they were simply carrying out some “fixes”.
+We now know they were burned for $2 million.
+But how?

 The Akropolis protocol allows users to deposit tokens into a vault and get different tokens in return.
 The amount of new tokens you get back depends on how much is deposited.